How will we travel in the summer of 2021? | DW | 01.02.2021

 Jana Buhl has not sold many holidays in recent weeks.
-Normally, her customers would have long ago booked their annual vacation with the Berlin travel agent.
+Normally, her customers would have booked their annual vacation with the Berlin travel agent long ago.
 But now they're just seeking advice.
-Many do not want to bindingly book a trip yet.
+Many do not want to make binding bookings for a trip yet.
 "Customers are understandably still very reluctant at the moment and are trying to book as late as possible," Buhl told DW.
-Like the entire tourism industry, she therefore places great hope in COVID-19 vaccines.
+Like the entire tourism industry, she is pinning great hopes on COVID-19 vaccines.

 Travel industry fighting to regain customer trust

-Customers' confidence is an existential issue for the travel industry.
+Customer confidence is an existential issue for the travel industry.
 In the spring and summer of 2020, images of repatriations and stranded tourists went around the world.
-That scared off many customers.
-In the meantime, it has become common to offer customers the promise of free cancellation of package tours in the event of travel warnings being issued for the vacation destination.
+That scared off many would-be travelers.
+It has now become common to promise customers that they can cancel package tours free of charge if travel warnings are issued for the vacation destination.
 This gives travelers a greater sense of security, Schmude said.
 Tour operators have also been enticing people for weeks with generous conditions and favorable offers.
-But for many, uncertainty remains: will international travel be an option this summer?
+But for many, uncertainty remains: Will international travel be an option this summer?
 And if so, under what conditions?

 This could happen again: overcrowded beaches on the Baltic Sea coast in summer 2020